aquasecurity/trivy/docs/docs/advanced/air-gap.md

 ## Self-Hosting

+## OCI Databases

-You can host the databases on your own local OCI registry, in order to prevent Trivy reaching out of your network.
+You can host the databases on your own local OCI registry.

 First, make a copy of the databases in a container registry that is accessible to Trivy.
 The databases are in: